Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 Workflow-level automation has also become more viable.
 Tools such as BRAD \cite{pickard2024language} and OLAF\cite{riffle2025olaf} have embedded LLMs into more comprehensive frameworks to enable natural language-based data pipelines for processing and analysis.
 These tools simplify the running of complex processes such as single-cell RNA-seq analysis, gene annotation, and literature mining, providing reproducible and configurable workflows with no need for in-depth programming skills.
 Furthermore, BioAgents \cite{mehandru2025bioagents} demonstrates the strength of multi-agent schemes to integrate genomics and transcriptomics workflows' analyses, once more becoming more efficient and reproducible.

 GenAI is also revolutionizing bioinformatics education and training.
-Experiments to compare models, for instance, ChatGPT \cite{wang2024protchatgpt} have established that the tools can solve a majority of undergraduate bioinformatics programming questions, especially when reinforced with iterative feedback.
-Not only does this make it simpler for learners to understand code concepts; however, also helps instructors design more engaging and interactive teaching materials.
+Experiments to compare models, for instance, ChatGPT \cite{wang2024protchatgpt} have established that the tools can solve a majority of undergraduate bioinformatics programming questions, especially when reinforced with iterative feedback. \x{Not only does this help learners understand programming concepts, it also supports instructors in designing more engaging teaching materials}.
 Novel applications such as PromptMRG \cite{jin2024promptmrg} highlight the capabilities of language models to generate diagnostic medical reports by combining domain knowledge and input information, an extension that can easily be adopted for producing summaries and documentation in research.
-By bridging biological data and human interpretation, these tools create a more accessible and collaborative discovery and learning environment.
+By bridging biological data and human interpretation, these tools \x{facilitate a more inclusive and collaborative research and learning environment.}

 Integration of GenAI into coding, automation of workflows, and education has not just enhanced efficiency; however, also made complex analyses accessible to all, transforming bioinformatics more accessible for researchers and clinicians.